markpwns1/jammy/README.md

 Jammy is an original programming language written in NodeJS that transpiles to Lua, designed with speed of iteration as a priority.
 It's named Jammy because it's designed for writing Love2D games as fast as possible for game jams.
 Pull requests welcome!

+Note: it is expected that a Jammy programmer has a reasonable level of experience with Lua, because much of its behaviour is derived from Lua, and because runtime errors might sometimes require you digging through the compiled code.

 ## Installation
 - `git clone https://github.com/markpwns1/jammy`
 - `cd jammy`